 The Tenancy Agreement

-Does the landlord need a written tenancy agreement?
+Do you need a written tenancy agreement form?

 Landlords may be surprised to discover that they can grant a tenancy verbally; providing the tenancy meets the following conditions: